Shabbat At Temple Ner Tamid

 She works with individuals, families, and groups.

-Karen leads two groups at TNT: BOTH BEGINNING IN OCTOBER
+Karen leads two groups at TNT

 - Grandparents’ Group, which meets on the third Tuesday of the month on Zoom at 5:00pm.
 Topics have been grand-parenting at a distance, when values clash,